hfeng95/cottonbot-public/README.md

 From here, you can:
 - Choose bot mode: Learning or Speaking.
 - Specify behavior and author.

-- Click Awaken to start the bot.
+Press Awaken/Slumber to start/close the bot.
-- Click Slumber to terminate it.

 Alternatively, you can run `cotton.py` directly.